-LP GAS LEAK DETECTOR
+LPG LEAK DETECTOR

-The LP gas leak detector is located near the floor in the galley area on most models.
-The unit contains an alarm that will sound alerting you to the presence of low levels of potentially dangerous LP gas that my have been released due to a gas leak.
+A permanently installed LP gas detector is located near the floor in the galley area.
+The unit contains an alarm that will sound, alerting you to the presence of low levels of potentially dangerous LP gas that may have been released due to a gas leak.

-NOTE: This device detects the presence of LP gas.
-It does not disconnect the gas supply.
+NOTE: This device detects the presence of LP gas, it does not disconnect the gas supply.